 To plan for a meaningful conversation about inheritance, it can help to understand what keeps each side from opening up.
 “Our experience is that parents are trying to avoid raising entitled children — they worry what the wealth could do to their children’s motivation,” Duignan says.
 “The children don’t want to stir up conflict, and they don’t want to seem greedy, nosy, or unprepared.”

-The takeaway for parents: Being perceived as entitled — even if it is not the reality — is something both you and your children likely want to avoid.
+Her takeaway for parents: Being perceived as entitled — even if it is not the reality — is something both you and your children likely want to avoid.
 Knowledge is not the cause of entitlement, however, so don’t let that concern keep you from talking about inheritance.

 Start talking about values

-The path to talking about inheritance starts with this step: talking about the legacy that parents want to leave, attitudes toward giving and social impact, and the role they want money to have in the family’s future.
+In the Wells Fargo Wealth & Investment Management survey, we found that parents see money and assets as part of their legacy, but passing on their values is far more important to them.2 To get started, the path to talking about inheritance starts with this step: talking about the legacy that parents want to leave, attitudes toward giving and social impact, and the role they want money to have in the family’s future.

 “These early conversations are about education and helping the younger generation learn about being good financial stewards,” says Duignan.
 “One of the things we learned in our research is that what the younger generation most wants to inherit from their parents are values.
 And the good news is that those conversations can open the door for other financial actions you can take together.”
 Learn more about bridging gaps in family conversations about money.